onomondo/onomondo-traffic/README.md

 ### --token=abc123def456ghi789 (optional)

 This is the token for Onomondo api.
 You only need to specify this if you use `--iccid` or `--simid`.
-This is because `onomondo-traffic-fetcher` needs to convert the iccid/simid into an ip address.
+This is because `onomondo-traffic` needs to convert the iccid/simid into an ip address.

 ### --conf